dreweasland/Azure-Automated-ACME/README.md

 - Automatically generates and places account key in Azure KeyVault if one has not been set
 - Automatically registers account key at the CA if account key is unregistered
 - Does not expose any user maintained web server, instead relies on Azure Blob Storage Static Websites
-- Runs cheap as chips, you pay mere cents per month to Microsoft for running this when used in a Flex Consumption App Service Plan
+- Runs cheap as chips, you pay mere cents per month to Microsoft for running this Azure Function when used in a Flex Consumption App Service Plan
 - Fully uses Azure Managed Identity - no manual credential management. ever.
 - Very easy to audit.
 Why should you trust me?
 Trust yourself instead.
 - Minimal maintenance overall
+- Only uses the Python standard library, no external libraries
 - No BS.
 If this has even a hint of BS anywhere, it is a bug.
 File an issue.

 # Azure resources shopping list